dashdotdotdashdotdot/MyBlog/content/post/2023-10-06-how-to-beat-the-s-p-500-by-not-trying/index.md

 # Introduction

 There is a long literature on the existence of so-called factors that represent "long-short" portfolios that are self-financing and have positive returns on average over long periods of time.
-Some factors such as "market minus the risk-free" rate have obvious risk/reward interpretations: : going long the market and shorting a risk-free asset should have a positive return as the market is riskier than the risk-free rate.
-For other factors, there are a variety of hypothesis to explain the excess returns including systematic pricing errors by the market.
+Some factors such as "market minus the risk-free" rate have obvious risk/reward interpretations: going long the market and shorting a risk-free asset should have a positive return as the market is riskier than the risk-free rate.
+For other factors, a variety of hypotheses have been put forth to explain the excess returns including systematic pricing errors by the market.

 The existence of such factors implies that if one can construct a well-diversified portfolio that has a beta of about one and has positive exposures to these factors, one will outperform the market as measured by Sharpe Ratios, Excess Returns and Information Ratios.
 For a retail investor to construct and maintain such a portfolio by taking exposures to individual stocks, however, is a daunting task as one would need to rebalance positions in many different stocks regularly.